 Ruth Fertel of Steakhouse Fame Is Dead at 75 (nytimes.com)

-Ruth Fertel purchased the restaurant in 1965 which was then called Chris steakhouse which was named after the previous owner, Chris Matulich.
-She was so successful at the location; she opened a second four blocks away keeping the name Chris steakhouse.
+Ruth Fertel purchased the restaurant in 1965 which was then called Chris Steakhouse which was named after the previous owner, Chris Matulich.
+She was so successful at the location; that she opened a second four blocks away keeping the name Chris Steakhouse.
 Matulich sued her though stopping her from using the name.
-Her solution, just put her name in front of his creating the somewhat confusing name, Ruth’s Chris.
+Her solution was just to put her name in front of his creating the somewhat confusing name, Ruth’s Chris.

 The Empire of Sizzzzzzzle: Mom Buys a Steakhouse (myneworleans.com)